-PrestaShop is an open-source and free-to-use e-commerce platform that has been written in PHP and is suitable to all sizes of businesses that want their products to be sold online.
+PrestaShop is an open-source and free-to-use e-commerce platform that has been written in PHP and is suitable for all sizes of businesses that want their products to be sold online.
 However, the appropriate developer and support are necessary.

 The PrestaShop is quite flexible that’s why it gives the user the choice to opt between numerous themes, modules, and extensions, even if the number cannot keep up with giants like Magento.

-The e-commerce platform is ideal for small shops and startups who desire to open online e-stores but at relatively low investment but in a very quick way.
+The e-commerce platform is ideal for small shops and startups who desire to open online e-stores at relatively low investment but in a very quick way.

 System Requirements to install Prestashop on Ubuntu